-Description: A superb Pinot Noir, whose concentration is clearly heralded by its dark ruby colour.
-Initially it seems somewhat closed on the nose, but then opens up in the glass to reveal its authentic, noble Pinot Noir origins.
-The aroma reminiscent of sour cherry and raspberry is enhanced by a delicate hint of vanilla and spice.
-On the palate it shows excellent harmony with elegant acidity, well-integrated sweet tannins and enormous concentration of aromas.
+A superb Pinot Nero, whose concentration is clearly heralded by its dark ruby colour.
+Initially somewhat closed on the nose, it evolves in the glass to reveal a multifaceted bouquet reminiscent of a classic Burgundy.
+Aromas of sour cherry and raspberry are enhanced by a delicate hint of vanilla and spice.
+On the palate it shows excellent harmony with elegant acidity, well-integrated fine tannins, and enormous aroma concentration.

 Conglomerate of clay, limestone, porphyry and fine gravel.

 The grapes are harvested manually and placed in small crates to ensure they arrive at the winery completely intact.
 Most grapes are de-stemmed and lightly crushed, leaving around 25% whole and unbruised.
 The grape berries, whole clusters and juice are allowed to macerate at cool temperatures for one day to enhance aroma extraction.
 During fermentation the pomace cap is kept submerged in the must.
 Maturation in oak casks takes place in three phases.
 The young wine is first kept in small oak casks for 12 months.
 After assemblage, the wine matures in a large wooden cask for 8 months.
 The bottled wine is then stored for 8 months in the cellars of the Barthenau farmstead before release.

 The Barthenau Vigna S. Urbano is the expression of our prestigious cru located in the heart of our Barthenau farmstead in Mazon.
 Some of the Pinot Nero vines here are over 55 years old.Discover the estate

 Our vineyards and sites